bills/sonarcloud-pipe/README.md

 ## Support
 If you would like help with this pipe, or you have an issue or feature request, [let us know on our community forum](https://community.sonarsource.com/tags/bitbucket).

-If you arere reporting an issue, please include:
+If you are reporting an issue, please include:

 * the version of the pipe
 * relevant logs and error messages